Habib-creater/ESP32-IoT-Monitoring-Control-Board/README.md

 The **Si7021-A20** provides digital environmental sensing through an I²C interface.

-### Wired Communication

-The design includes a dedicated **RS485/GPIO** interface within the controller and expansion circuitry.

 ### Relay Control

 A **RT314A05 relay** provides a dedicated switched-output function with